Chart Color Schemes

 Bayswater North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Bayswater North, as evaluated at the latest Census, comprised 79.8% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Bayswater North's dwellings, as recorded in the latest Census, consisted of 79.8% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Bayswater North was at 28.5%, with mortgaged dwellings at 46.4% and rented dwellings at 25.1%.
-The median monthly mortgage repayment in the area was $1,835, lower than Melbourne metro's $2,000.
+The median monthly mortgage repayment was $1,835, below Melbourne metro's average of $2,000.
 Median weekly rent in Bayswater North was $360, compared to Melbourne metro's $390.
-Nationally, Bayswater North's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Bayswater North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing